-Printing can be defined as the action of reproducing characters or images on a medium.
+Printing is defined first of all as the action of reproducing characters or images on a medium.

-Above all, it is important to distinguish between digital printing and offset printing:
+It is important to distinguish between digital and offset printing:

-Overall, the printing market is facing an increasingly digital world, but this does not prevent demand from remaining on digital printing.
-Despite the dematerialization of media, many sectors remain attached to printing (in particular for reading, advertising, working documents, etc.).
+Overall, the printing market is facing an increasingly digital world, but this does not prevent demand for digital printing from continuing Despite the dematerialization of media, many sectors remain attached to printing (especially for reading, advertising, working documents ...).

 To keep reading, buy the full research

 - What are the figures on the size and growth of the market?